NikSWE/acm-icpc-analytics/README.md

 ![pipeline image](./images/pipeline.png)

+## Setting up the Infrastructure

+The traditional methods of building the above architecture in Google Cloud using console UI, gcloud CLI, or REST API are time-consuming and error-prone, especially when it comes to scaling infrastructure.
+To address this, I used Terraform to provision and decommission infrastructure in a more efficient and manageable way.
+Terraform is an infrastructure as code (IaC) tool that automates the provisioning of infrastructure resources, allowing for easier management at scale.
+It is a good choice even for small projects as it allows for cost reduction by destroying cloud resources once the project is completed.

 ## Workflow

 The workflow for this project consists of several stages.
 Initially, the dataset is fetched from the source, after which it is loaded into Google BigQuery.
 Following this, dimension tables are created by performing various transformations on the raw dataset using PySpark.
 Finally, an interactive dashboard can be built using the dimension tables, enabling users to analyze and visualize the data in a meaningful way.